-- Target immediate impact.
-Eliminate, reduce or suspend items that will impact in one, six or even nine months, not in years.
+Eliminate, reduce or suspend items that will impact in weeks or months, not in years.
 Examples include expenses that are incurred and paid monthly or quarterly on a “pay as you go” basis, rather than annually.

-- Target unspent and uncommitted expenses.
-Unless payments (or commitments) can be recovered or prepayments returned the most immediate impact will be on unspent or uncommitted payments.
+Unless payments (or commitments) can be recovered or prepayments returned, the most immediate impact will be on unspent or uncommitted payments.
 Evaluate contracts for renegotiation and termination clauses.

-- Address opex and capex.
 Typically, operating expenditures (opex) are the easiest to impact, but capital expenditures (capex) can also be reduced.
-Gartner’s IT Key Metrics Data shows that 25% of the average IT budget is spent on capital, so ensure that the complete range of IT spend is considered for rapid reductions.
+Gartner IT Key Metrics Data shows that 25% of the average IT budget is spent on capital, so ensure that the complete range of IT spend is considered for rapid reductions.

-- Tackle both variable and fixed costs.
 Fixed costs are expenses that remain constant, regardless of activity or volume, such as office rent, subscriptions and payroll.
 For fixed costs, focus on elimination.
-Variable costs change with activity or volume, for example, telecommunications, contractors and consumables.
+Variable costs change with activity or volume; for example, telecommunications, contractors and consumables.
 For variable costs, focus on both reduction and elimination.